Elders/Knowledge Keeper Representatives

-Dr. Gwen Point has been developing and delivering courses at UFV in the School of Social Work and Human Services since 2005 (and was a sessional instructor at UCFV from 2002–04).
-She also served as UCFV’s Aboriginal Curriculum Coordinator in 2001.
-She has been the coordinator and an instructor in the Early Childhood Education program at the First Nation Training and Development Centre in Prince Rupert, and, in her position as a faculty associate in the Faculty of Education at SFU, coordinated the supervision of student teachers, developed and delivered programs and served as liaison with public school administrators and sponsor teachers.
-As Manager in the Stó:lō Nation Education Department she was responsible for K-12, postsecondary, and First Nations language and culture programs.
+Dr. Point developed and delivered courses at UFV in the School of Social Work and Human Services and the History Department.
+She also served as UCFV’s Aboriginal Curriculum Coordinator.
+She served in the Ministry of Education, Skills and Training, Aboriginal Services Branch, as the regional coordinator for the Fraser Valley, and for the Northeast and Northwest Regions.
+She has been the coordinator and an instructor in the Early Childhood Education program at the First Nation Training and Development Centre in Prince Rupert, and, in her position as a faculty associate in the Faculty of Education at SFU, coordinated the supervision of student teachers.
+As Manager for 15 years in the Stó:lō Nation Education Department she was responsible for K-12, postsecondary, and First Nations language and culture programs.
 She has also worked as an elementary school teacher in Chehalis and as a native support teacher for School District 33.

 Dr. Point has extensive government and community experience.
 From 2007–12, as spouse of the Lieutenant Governor, she served as BC’s Chatelaine.
 This role demanded her participation in numerous and diverse public engagements, social as well as ceremonial.
 She served as official host of visiting members of the Royal Family, heads of state and other dignitaries, as patron of organizations such as the BC Council of the Girl Guides of Canada and First Peoples House, and as an Officer of the Order of St. John.

-She served in the Ministry of Education, Skills and Training, Aboriginal Services Branch, as the regional coordinator for the Fraser Valley, 1997–99, and for the Northeast and Northwest Regions, 1999–2000.
-She currently serves on the Board of the First Nation Education Steering Committee (formerly vice-president).
-She has also served as independent chair of the Fraser Valley Aboriginal Interim Board of the Ministry of Children and Families, and numerous other community and educational committees, councils and societies, frequently as chair.
-She is currently Chair for the Fraser Valley Aboriginal Children and Family Services.
+She currently serves on the Board of the First Nation Education Steering Committee (formerly vice-president), the Chair for the BC Pavilion Corporation (PavCo), and the Co-Chair for the Assembly of First Nations Knowledge Keepers Council.
+She has also served as Independent Chair of the Fraser Valley Aboriginal Interim Board of the Ministry of Children and Families, and numerous other community and educational committees, councils and societies, frequently as chair.

 She is a well-respected and well-recognized Stó:lō leader, mentor, and cultural advisor.
 She has contributed her deep cultural knowledge and experience to numerous books, conferences, workshops and communities, often as an invited keynote contributor.